-On March 3, 1949, 4 stamp collectors gathered at the Woodstock Y.M.C.A. to form what was initially called the Woodstock Stamp Club - within the year to be renamed the Oxford Philatelic Society, to pacify members attending from the county.
+On March 3, 1949, 4 stamp collectors gathered at the Woodstock Y.M.C.A. to form what was initially called the Woodstock Stamp Club.
+Within the year it was renamed the Oxford Philatelic Society, to pacify members attending from the county.
 The first president was Tony Keller.

 By 1968, OPS had 21 members, four of them becoming stamp dealers – John Kitchen, Ron Cuthbert, John Gruszka, and Norm Goodger before retiring.

-Meeting places continued to change to include school cafeterias, the third story stockroom of the Woodstock Post Office, and the Knight’s of Columbus Hall, as meetings settled in Woodstock.
+Meeting places continued to change including school cafeterias, the third story stockroom of the Woodstock Post Office, and the Knight’s of Columbus Hall, as meetings settled in Woodstock.

-Since 1994 the John Knox Christian School on Juliana Drive in Woodstock has been the home to OTEX/OXPEX every March., with approximately 150 uniform frames per show.
-Every show from 1966 to 2012 featured an exhibition cover, commemorating a notable resident or special event of Oxford County, past and present.
+Since 1994 John Knox Christian School on Juliana Drive in Woodstock (now Woodstock Christian School) has been the home to OXPEX/OTEX every March, with approximately 140 competitive frames per show.
+Every show from 1966 to 2012 featured an exhibition cover, commemorating a notable resident or special event of Oxford County, both past and present.

 Our members continue to live by our unofficial motto: “Visitors are always welcome.
-Come out and be a stranger only once!” – put us to the test and come visit.
-Better yet, join!!
+Come visit and be a stranger only once!”
+So come by for visit.
+Better yet, join!